 Poet Julie Kane—the great-grandchild of eight Irish immigrants—was born in Boston, Massachusetts.
 She grew up in Massachusetts, upstate New York, and New Jersey, and graduated from Cornell University with a B.A. in English and winning first prize in the Mademoiselle Magazine College Poetry Competition, judged by Anne Sexton and James Merrill.
 That led her to graduate school in creative writing at Boston University, where she was one of Sexton's students at the time of her death.
 The next year, she became the first woman to hold the George Bennett Fellowship in Writing at Phillips Exeter Academy.
 Kane moved to Louisiana after marrying a native, then stayed after the marriage ended.
 She lived in Baton Rouge for two years, working in the federal “War on Poverty”; then in New Orleans for seventeen years, working as a technical writer and editor; then in St. Gabriel for four years, completing a doctorate in English at Louisiana State University.
 Her dissertation on the villanelle won the Lewis P. Simpson Award, and she also won LSU's Academy of American Poets Prize, judged by Louise Gluck.
-Since 1999 she has lived in Natchitoches, where she is Professor of English Emeritus at Northwestern State University and winner of the 2014 Excellence in Teaching Award, Mildred Hart Bailey Faculty Research Award, and Dr. Jean D'Amato-Thomas Lifetime Achievement Award.
+Since 1999 she has lived in Natchitoches, where she is Professor of English Emeritus at Northwestern State University and winner of the Excellence in Teaching Award, Mildred Hart Bailey Faculty Research Award, and Dr. Jean D'Amato-Thomas Lifetime Achievement Award.
 During 2002 she was a Fulbright Scholar to Lithuania, teaching at Vilnius Pedagogical University.
 She won the National Poetry Series, judged by Maxine Kumin, in 2002 and the Donald Justice Poetry Prize, judged by David Mason, in 2009.
 From 2011-2013 she was the Louisiana Poet Laureate.
 In 2018 she joined the poetry faculty of the Western State Colorado University low-residency MFA program.